 I decided that it was completely unnecessary for my mind and soul to be exposed to that daily so I unfollowed some of those people and instead, started to follow a whole bunch of inspiring body positive bloggers.
 And now, scrolling through Instagram is actually often enjoyable, uplifting and inspiring for me.
 Surround yourself by people that uplift you because its impact is a lot stronger than you might think.

-4. Exercise and eat balanced meals to feel good, not to lose weight.
+4. Exercise and incorporate healthy habits to feel good, not to lose weight.

 5. Create value for something other than your size or weight.